 September 10, 2020

-September is National Preparedness Month and with the events of 2020 so far, being prepared for an emergency has become top of mind for many.
+September is National Preparedness Month and being prepared for an emergency has become top of mind for many.
 Self and family preparedness are always important and there are many strategies we can take to make sure that our families are safe and ready for any emergency or disaster.

 It is important to remember that as we think about a family emergency preparedness plan this year, we take COVID-19 into account.
 We may not only need to protect ourselves from the emergency, but also from becoming infected or infecting others as well.